sidharthponram916/terminal-discord-beta/README.md

 # terminal-discord-beta
-An add-on so that you can use discord and code at the same time.
+An add-on so that you can use Discord and code at the same time.

 Examples are in the repository.